 With even Biden now saying that the pandemic is over, there's a massive scramble to settle scores on what went right and wrong and who's to blame.
 Early reports suggest that nothing went right, everything went wrong, and absolutely no one is to blame.
 Especially escaping blame is Fauci himself, who says he never locked down anyone and never funded the Wuhan lab to conduct dangerous research.

 In the end, we’ll discover that no one is to blame.
 It was all done by a bunch of committees, no member of which bears any individual responsibility.
 It was set up this way from the beginning.
 The whole crisis is man-made.
 We could have dealt with the virus as responsible individuals, but instead, public health bureaucrats were tasked with the impossible and given a free hand to violate human rights all over the world.

 One might also suppose that since everyone seems to agree that the lockdowns were a disaster, the emergency declaration would end.
 That can't be permitted to happen because then the vaccine would lose its approval status.
 That's one reason the emergency must go on and on.
 There's still more money to be extracted.
 The other reason is that they have enjoyed the power.

 Then, there's the next round, which we can fully expect to begin in November or December.
 There will be de facto price controls, more surveillance, fuel and food rationing, and more pressure to abandon the car and move to rural areas to forage for food.
 The state has become sadistic.
 It's nowhere near done with us.

 None of this is a secret.
-More and more people are catching on.
+A growing number of people are catching on.
 The polls don’t capture this well, simply because people don’t trust the person at the other end of the phone line.
-There’s only one thing that remains of people power: the ability to speak to trusted friends and to vote.
-Mark my words: The people won’t give up easily.
-We’re in for a shock in November.
+The only things that remain of people power are the ability to speak to trusted friends and to vote.
+Mark my words: The people won't give up easily.
+We're in for a shock in November.